iitrvipulsoni/Superstore_sales_profits-Data-Viz.-using-Tableau/README.md

-# Superstore Sales and Profits Visualization
+# Superstore Sales, Profits, and Customers Visualization

-This project is a data visualization of the Superstore Sales and Profits dataset using Tableau.
+This project is a data visualization of the Superstore Sales, Profits, and Customers  dataset using Tableau.
 The dataset contains sales and profit data for a fictional superstore.

 Using Tableau, I have created a series of interactive dashboards and charts to explore and analyze the data.
 Some of the questions I have attempted to answer include: